 Nina Kopparhed, soprano

-Nina was a choral scholar in her teens but didn’t sing again until 2006 when she was working as principal viola with an orchestra in Brazil.
-During a tour of Bolivia the soprano soloist was taken ill on the day of a concert and Nina was asked to step in at the last minute.
+Nina's next appearance as a singer was in 2006 when she was working as principal viola with an orchestra in Brazil.
+During a tour of Bolivia the soprano soloist was taken ill on the day of a concert and Nina was asked to step in at the last minute, not having performed as a singer since her choral scholar days.
 Her performance was well received and she was asked back to perform several more times as a soprano soloist with the orchestra.

-When Nina returned to the UK in 2008 she started having singing lessons with Judith Howarth, all the time continuing her work as a freelance viola player and gradually building up her singing profile in the UK.
+When Nina returned to the UK in 2008 she started having singing lessons with the internationally renowned soprano, Judith Howarth, all the time continuing her work as a freelance viola player.